Skip to main content

 These packages have the extension .ipk and are compiled specifically for the mipsel_24kc architecture.
 The compiled packages can be used for testing on a device to confirm proper operation.

-Config changes for production
+Config changes

 Step 1: Point to the package feed

-• <package-feed-url>: Provide the Git repository URL.
+• <package-feed-url> - provide the Git repository URL

-• <package-feed-branch>: Optionally, specify a branch of the package feed repository.
+• <package-feed-branch> - optionally, specify a branch of the package feed repository

-For example, say the openwrt-23.05 branch of the https://github.com/OnionIoT/OpenWRT-Packages repo is the package feed, the addition to the PACKAGE_FEEDS variable should be:
+For example: say the openwrt-23.05 branch of the https://github.com/OnionIoT/OpenWRT-Packages repo is the package feed, the addition to the PACKAGE_FEEDS variable should be:

 src-git myfeed https://github.com/OnionIoT/OpenWRT-Packages.git;openwrt-23.05